2perry2/Electric-Grid-Calculation-Simulator/README.md

 ----- Main Principle ------

-Assignment was given to me as a challenge to complete involving many layers of inheritance and large scale data processing and management
+Assignment was given to me as a challenge to complete involving many layers of inheritance, large scale data processing and management

 ----- Concepts covered ------